albarema/osteo_ancient/README.md

 # Patterns of bone density in the XXX Folkebibliotekstomten collection

 Compute PRS in ancient samples using records for osteological data

-- Approach 1: PRSice 2
+## Approach 1: PRSice 2
+Workflow and more detailed information can be found here:[Link Text](https://choishingwan.github.io/PRSice/).

-Get the association files in the correct fromat for software
+- 05.pre_prs_ind.smk: Get the association files in the correct form for the software

-Pre-PRS, step 1 generates a clean snps file list (software detects duplicates and throws an error).
-The output.valid file is needed for step 2.
+- 05.PRSice_step1.smk, pre-step that generates a clean snps file list (software detects duplicates and throws an error).
+The *output.valid* file is needed for step 2.

-PRS, calculates the PRS using osteolofical data (8 phenotypes) and different covariates are tested (sex vs. sex+fracture observations)
+- 05.PRSice_step2.smk, PRS calculates the PRS using osteological data (8 phenotypes) and different covariates are tested (sex vs. sex+fracture observations)

-- Approach 2: LD-blocks Berisa et al.2014
+## Approach 2: LD-blocks Berisa et al.2014